jboss-developer/jboss-eap-quickstarts/ejb-asynchronous/README.md

           action 'fireAndForget' finished

-_NOTE: In EAP 6.2, you may see the following errors in the server log after the client tests successfully complete.
+_NOTE: You may see the following errors in the server log after the client tests successfully complete.
 This is due to an issue with the server opening the outputstream and you can ignore the errors._

         JBAS014249: Error invoking method public abstract void org.jboss.as.quickstarts.ejb.asynchronous.AsynchronousAccess.fireAndForget(long) on bean named AsynchronousAccessBean for appname  modulename jboss-ejb-asynchronous-ejb distinctname : java.lang.NullPointerException